Find Trade Skills Schools

 • Read corrected copies or proofs to ensure that all corrections have been made.

-Things a Proofreader or Copy Marker Should Know How to Do
+What a Proofreader or Copy Marker Should Know

 These are the skills Proofreaders and Copy Markers say are the most useful in their careers: